JiaoLaboratory/CRAQ_data/README.md

 A.oxysepala_corrected.scaffold.hic.fa: The new generated scaffolds from the CRAQ-corrected contigs of A.oxysepala.
 3D-DNA pipeline (without correction: -r 0) was performed for the De novo scaffolding process as above.

 HiC-contacts-for-original-scaffold: A folder that contains the temporary files, including the Hi-C interaction file (.hic), and the orientation and order information (.assembly) file for checking up the anchored draft contigs.
+These files can be loaded directly into the Juicebox tool for visualization

 HiC-contacts-for-corrected-scaffold: A folder that contains temporary results, including the Hi-C interaction file (.hic), and the orientation and order information (.assembly) file for checking up the anchored CRAQ-corrected contigs.
+These files can be loaded directly into the Juicebox tool for visualization.

 A.oxysepala_DLE-1_optical.cmap: The information of assembled Bionano optical DLE-1 consensus maps (.cmap) of A.oxysepala for detecting and validating potentail problematic contigs.
 We in silico digested the initial draft contigs of A.oxysepala using the same restriction enzyme DLE-1 ('CTTAAG') to produce genomic maps.